How Many Strands of Barbed Wire Is Best For Cattle?

 - Road frontage– one escape can spell disaster

-Add a sixth or seventh line to boost height and wire density where force or liability is greatest.
-Heavier livestock operations often pair barbed wire with High Tensile Fence Installation for added strength.
+Add a sixth or seventh line to boost overall height and wire density where force or liability is greatest.
+Heavier livestock operations often reinforce barbed wire systems with higher-tension lines to handle increased pressure, impacts, and long-term wear in demanding environments.

 Critical Specs Beyond Strand Count